-There are no do-overs in sales, so the rep needs to be sales-ready on their very first call.
+There are no do-overs in sales, so your reps must be sales-ready on their very first call.
 Give your new sales reps a way to practice their pitch and presentations before getting in front of the customer.
 Using asynchronous video, have the rep record how they would handle a specific sales situation—a pitch, objection handling, or close.
 The sales trainer or manager can review the video and provide comments that give the salesperson actionable feedback.
-Asynchronous video lets reps perfect their best real-life presentations without having to practice on your valuable prospects.
+Another useful tool is a dialog simulator, which is an AI-powered virtual actor that sales reps can use to practice sales conversations.
+Both tools let reps perfect their best real-life presentations without having to practice on your valuable prospects.

 Today’s virtual selling environment creates a benefit for training new sales reps.
 AI-driven call coaching automatically imports and analyzes all recordings of reps’ conversations with prospects and customers, giving managers visibility into real-world performance.
 They also gain the ability to act on those insights to drive targeted coaching and training.
 Sellers can record their virtual calls with prospects and share that video with a trainer or sales manager.
 The trainer or manager can review the call and annotate where things went well and what needs improvement.
 The rep gets actionable feedback that they can bring to their next sales call.

 1-on-1 Peer Coaching